AlexxIT/XiaomiGateway3/README.md

 # FAQ

 **Q. Can Xiaomi close support for this integration in firmware updates?**
 A. Yes, they can and are already doing it.
 But if you have a worked hub and you do not update it, it will continue to work.
+Component can block fw updates with **Lock Firmware** switch.

 **Q. Does this integration support hubs DGNWG02LM, DGNWG05LM, Aqara Hub...?**
 A. No. The integration only supports ZNDMWG03LM.